Exohayvan/Exohayvan/README.md

 ## Skills & Tools

-Certified in Coding Fundamentals, I have proficiency in Python, and fair experience with C++, HTML, JS, Rust, Ruby, TypeScript, and Go.
-I'm familiar with Node.js and have hands-on experience with Discord.js and Discord.py, enhancing my versatility in different coding environments.
+Certified in Coding Fundamentals, I have proficiency in Python, and fair experience with C++, HTML, and JS.
+I'm familiar with Node.js, Go, Rust, Ruby, TypeScript and have hands-on experience with Discord.js and Discord.py, enhancing my versatility in different coding environments.

 Here are some of the languages and tools I have worked with: